Career

 How to write a professional CV after an employment gap

 Knowing how to write a modern CV in a competitive employment market is crucial for your journey back into work.
-Creating a standout CV after an employment gap involves:
+Creating a career break CVs:

 1. Use a simple CV format: Emphasise skills over chronological work history.